Skip to content

 All of this falls into the space of ‘exciting, unusual, daring’ – bucking conventions in an intentional effort to reshape the world.
 It is just as defiant as my usual sense of adventure – that focussed physical and mental challenge/discipline of cycling far or fast, going skiing somewhere completely unusual, heading into the wilderness on that popular trope of what ‘adventure’ means.
 All of these are intentional efforts to reshape myself and my own view of the world, in order to understand both more deeply – and hopefully share what I learn.

-…and here is the trick.
+…and here is the thing.
 You cannot come along on my adventure.
 Just as I cannot come along on yours.
 Skiing at Hotham – undertaking that unusual and daring day out – I can talk to you about the quiet, the effort, the mental energy, the trepidation at dropping in to steep sketchy ski runs.
 I can give you images and words and impassioned tales of Bali and her wonders, the leap into the unknown, attempting to cross language barriers and figure out how Bali operates as a society.

 …but you can never be there.
 Even if you are right next to me – your adventure is different to mine.
 My version of daring and unusual is different to yours.
 Your version of daring and unusual is different to mine.
 The lens you see adventure through is shaped differently – by different social, physical, economic and spiritual influences.
 This brings us to…